SimoneRipamonti/Project/README.md

 This test case implements and solves the Darcy system with the permability parameter K which is not continous in space.

 #case3_transport
-This test case implements and solves the transport problem of a single tracer giving the chance to choose between an implicit or esplicit scheme.
+This test case implements and solves the transport problem of a single tracer giving the chance to choose between an implicit or explicit scheme.

 #case4_linear_decay
 This test case implements and solves the transport and linear decay problem.
-Tranpsort is treated in an implicit way, instead the linear decay is treated esplicitely.
+Tranpsort is treated in an implicit way, instead the linear decay is treated explicitely.

 #case5_2reagents
 This test case implements and solves two coupled transport and reaction PDE.
 The coupling is due to the reaction term.
 In particular, it treats the $CaSiO_3$ dissolution with the consequent generation of $Ca^{2+}$ ions.